Defense polymer composite hardware

 No metallic housing automatically passes all of these — and neither does an arbitrary polymer.

-Material Selection: Defence Applications
+Material Selection: Defense Applications

-PC-CF combines the legendary impact toughness of polycarbonate with the stiffness boost of short carbon fibre reinforcement.
+PC-CF combines the legendary impact toughness of polycarbonate with the stiffness boost of short carbon fiber reinforcement.
 The result is a material that absorbs drop shock, resists flex under load, and survives the temperature range of a deployed environment.

 PropertyValue